Rachel Brehm, LMHC

 Hello, and welcome!
 I know that looking for a therapist can feel overwhelming and even a little daunting at times.
 I hope that sharing a bit about who I am and how I work helps you feel more at ease as you take these meaningful steps toward healing.

-I am a licensed therapist providing therapy throughout New York.
-I work with individuals who want to better understand their story, explore attachment patterns, and build healthier ways of relating to themselves and others.
-Using evidence-based tools and a compassionate, meet-you-where-you-are approach, I help clients develop greater self-understanding and self-compassion.
+I am a licensed mental health counselor providing therapy throughout New York.
+I work with individuals who want to better understand their story, explore how their past impacts their present, and move toward healing and growth.
+Using evidence-based tools and a relational approach, I aim to help clients feel supported and challenged to grow and change in meaningful ways.

 Therapy is not about fixing you.
 It is about understanding you more fully and helping you move forward with clarity and intention.
 I aim to create a steady, nonjudgmental space where you can speak openly and feel genuinely heard.
 You do not need perfect words or a clear plan.
 We begin exactly where you are.